toomuchdesign/re-reselect/README.md

 # Re-reselect [![Build Status][ci-img]][ci]

-Improve **[Reselect][reselect] performance** on few edge cases, by initializing selectors on the fly, using a **memoized factory**.
+Improve **[Reselect][reselect] selectors performance** on a few edge cases, by initializing selectors on the fly, using a **memoized factory**.

-The resulting selector acts like a normal one, but It's able to determine when **querying a new selector instance or a cached one** on the fly, depending on the supplied arguments.
+**Re-reselect returns a reselect-like selector**, which is able to determine internally when **querying a new selector instance or a cached one** on the fly, depending on the supplied arguments.

 Useful to **reduce selectors recalculation** when:
 - the same selector is sequentially **called with one/few different arguments**